 3.307.
-The principal objectives of enforcement should be to provide a high level of assurance that the authorized party at all stages of the authorization process and all stages during the lifetime of a facility or activity complies with all safely requirements and meets the safety objectives and authorization conditions.
+The principal objectives of enforcement should be to provide a high level of assurance that the authorized party at all stages of the authorization process and all stages during the lifetime of a facility or activity complies with all safetly requirements and meets the safety objectives and authorization conditions, and promptly identifies and corrects non-compliances with safety requirements.

 3.308.
-Regulatory enforcement actions are actions taken to deal with non-compliance by the authorized party with specified conditions and requirements.
-These actions should be taken to modify or correct any aspect of an authorized party's procedures and practices, or of a facility or activity's SSCs or managerial or operational procedures and processes that are necessary to ensure safety.
+Regulatory enforcement actions are actions taken by the regulatory body to addressdeal with non-compliance by the authorized party with specified conditions and requirements.
+These actions should be taken to ensure that the authorized party modifies y or corrects any aspect of its an authorized party's procedures and practices, or of a facility or activity's structures, systems and components, SSCs or managerial or operational procedures and processes, that are necessary to ensure safety.
 Enforcement actions should also include the imposition or recommendation of civil penalties and other sanctions, as appropriate, depending on national legislation.